Bath salts (drug): Legal status

-The drug policy of Canada since Fall 2012 categorizes methylenedioxypyrovalerone (MDPV) as a schedule I substance under the Controlled Drugs and Substances Act, placing it in the same category as heroin and MDMA.
+The drug policy of Canada since fall 2012 categorizes methylenedioxypyrovalerone (MDPV) as a schedule I substance under the Controlled Drugs and Substances Act, placing it in the same category as heroin and MDMA.
 Mephedrone and methylone are already illegal in Canada and most of the United States.

 In the United Kingdom, all substituted cathinones were made illegal in April 2010, under the Misuse of Drugs Act 1971, but other designer drugs such as naphyrone appeared soon after and some products described as legal contained illegal compounds.
 To avoid being controlled by the Medicines Act, designer drugs such as mephedrone have been described as "bath salts", or other misnomers such as "plant food" despite the compounds having no history of being used for these purposes.

 In July 2012, US federal drug policy was amended to ban the drugs commonly found in bath salts.
 Prior to that, bath salts were legal in at least 41 states.
 Prior to the compounds being made illegal, mephedrone, methylone, and MDPV were marketed as bath salts.
-The "bath salt" name and labels that say "not for human consumption" are an attempt to skirt the Federal Analog Act, which forbids selling drugs that are substantially similar to drugs already classified for human use.
+The "bath salt" name and labels that say "not for human consumption" are an attempt to skirt the Federal Analogue Act, which forbids selling drugs that are substantially similar to drugs already classified for human use.

 Society and the media

 Use of bath salts or monkey dust has spread through social media.
-Anecdotal reports of the drug lowering its users' pain thresholds while simultaneously giving them increased strength can largely be attributed to the emergency services and frontline NHS staff.
+Anecdotal reports of the drug increasing its users' pain thresholds while simultaneously giving them increased strength can largely be attributed to the emergency services and frontline NHS staff.
 Such reports have been picked up, and sensationalised by the regional and tabloid press.
-In the city Stoke-on-Trent, Monkey Dust has been reported to be an entirely new compound, when in fact preparations of MDPV and MDPHP or "bath salts" have been available since the early 2000s.
+In 2018, in the city Stoke-on-Trent, Monkey dust was reported to be an entirely new compound, when in fact preparations of MDPV and MDPHP or "bath salts" have been available since the early 2000s.
 The print press and broadcast media have often used textual framing techniques to report on synthetic cathinone use among society's most vulnerable.
 Terms like "epidemic", "zombie attack" and more recently "incredible hulk" are often used when describing users.
-In August 2018, Staffordshire police said they were receiving around ten calls per day regarding Monkey Dust.
-However, it was not clear whether the incidents actually involved Monkey Dust, or a combination of substances.
+In August 2018, Staffordshire police said they were receiving around ten calls per day regarding monkey dust.
+However, it was not clear whether the incidents actually involved monkey dust, or a combination of substances.

-Contrary to popular belief, during the investigation of the Miami cannibal attack toxicologists found no trace of the components in bath salts during the autopsy of the attacker.
-But some scientist doubt the claim that no bath salts were involved in the ordeal and say that due to the meager testing capabilities a bath salt could have gone undetected.
+Contrary to popular belief, during the investigation of the 2012 Miami cannibal attack toxicologists found no trace of the components in bath salts during the autopsy of the attacker.

-Bath Salts or Monkey dust were originally a research chemical or legal highs.
+Bath salts or monkey dust were originally a research chemical or legal highs.
 Users would purchase the chemicals off the internet, ingest them and blog about the effects.